me25542/pico-smart_enclosure/README.md

 ## To use
+- **If you don't need to change anything in the code (if your hardware is the same as mine):**
+	- Double check your wiring (couldn't hurt, for what mine looks like see the wiring diagram below)
+	- Plug the Raspberry Pi Pico into your computer while holding down the BOOTSEL button, copy the latest .uf2 file to the pico
+	- Enjoy!
+- **If you want to customize things in the code:**
+	- I recommend Using Arduino IDE, as that is what I used and I know it works
 	- Install [this](https://github.com/earlephilhower/arduino-pico) board in Arduino IDE
 	    - Open Arduino IDE
 	    - Go to file - preferences (or press CTRL+Comma)
-    - In the "Additional boards manager URLs" field paste the above URL (https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json)
+	    - In the "Additional boards manager URLs" field paste the above URL (`https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json`)
 	    - Hit "OK" to close the dialog
 	    - Search something like "pico" in the boards manager, and install "Raspberry Pi Pico/RP2040/RP2035"
 	- Install all dependencies (see below)
 	- Download the files in "Printer_enclosure_firmware" and open them in Arduino IDE
 	- Change any values as needed, depending on your setup
 	- Double check your wiring (couldn't hurt, for what mine looks like see the wiring diagram below)
 	- Upload the code to your Pico
 	- Enjoy!

 **This program has several dependencies you will need to install:**
   - [Adafruit MCP9808](https://github.com/adafruit/Adafruit_MCP9808_Library)